Final phase of the dissertation process

 You need to discuss language review and possible translations with your supervisor, since the costs for these processes are incurred to the budget for dissertation defenses, for which your supervisor is responsible.
 Allocate approximately 2-3 weeks for this (depending on the length and format of the manuscript).
 See information below on the defense budget.

 The day of the defense needs to be booked at least 6 weeks before, but usually much more in advance to secure your preferred date.
-Note that no more than two PhD defenses can occur on the same day at the Faculty of Social Sciences, one in the morning and one in the afternoon.
+Note that no more than two doctoral theses defenses can occur on the same day at the Faculty of Social Sciences, one in the morning and one in the afternoon.

 Before you send your doctoral thesis to print you need to obtain an ISBN.
 Follow the ISBN guidance on the university library’s website.
 In addition, if your dissertation is to be part of the “Lund Political Studies” series, you also need to acquire an ISSN number, along with a volume number and a complete list of former dissertations published in the series (to be inserted at the end of the dissertation) from the research administrator at the department.